ahmdtaha/FineGrainedVisualRecognition/README.md

 # FGVR Tensorflow Baseline
 This repo contains training code for FGVR classification using TensorFlow.
-This implementation achieves comparable state-of-the-art results -- results will be added soon.
+This implementation achieves comparable state-of-the-art results.

 Checkout the [Wiki](https://github.com/ahmdtaha/fgvr/wiki) for more technical discussion.